sweattep/modern_quotes/README.md

 >The user interface is the product

+>Properties of the object being enumerated may be deleted during enumeration

 >Babies don't need money to avoid being homeless

 >When pride goes up, blessings come down